hungngocphat01/py3lox/README.md

 ## What's this

-This is the Python implementation of the [Lox programming language](https://craftinginterpreters.com/the-lox-language.html).
-It is a high level language with dynamic typing and automatic memory management.
+This is the Python implementation of an intepreter for [Lox](https://craftinginterpreters.com/the-lox-language.html), a JavaScript-inspired high level language with dynamic typing and automatic memory management.
 Lox is also an object-oriented language, though I might stop at implementing a struct-like data type without inheritance support.
-Lox's syntax resembles C.

 ```kotlin
 fun fibonacci(x) {